Comita of Gallura

-Comita Spanu was the giudice of Gallura, in Sardinia, from 1133 to 1146.
+Comita Spanu was the Giudice/King of Gallura, in Sardinia, from 1133 to 1146.
 He was the son and successor of Constantine II.

 Around 1130, Comita, like Gonario II of Torres and Constantine I of Arborea, did homage to the archdiocese of Pisa.
 On 26 June 1132, Comita was at the judicial palace of Logudoro at Ardara to do homage to Roger, Archbishop of Pisa.
 This last act helped establish the supremacy of Logudoro by its strong relationship to the Pisan see.